 A student’s application for candidacy may be deferred if the committee has some question regarding the student’s appropriateness for candidacy.
 Students will be notified in writing (“candidacy letter”) of the response to their application for candidacy and of any recommendations or requirements for improvement.

 Students must apply for and be approved to take clinical instruction classes prior to enrolling in these courses.
 Students are evaluated during Practicum and Internship by their Faculty Supervisor when working only at the Community Life Center or by their Faculty Supervisor and Site Supervisor when working at both the Community Life Center and an off-campus counseling site.
 All supervisors will use the Counseling Competencies Scales (CCS) to give their students evaluations at mid-term and at the end of the semester.

 5. Following administration of comprehensive examination:

 Students accepted for candidacy must register for and successfully complete a comprehensive examination conducted by the graduate counseling faculty during the students’ last semester of course work prior to graduation.
 All comprehensive examinations cover material presented in the courses required according to the degree specialization.
 The comprehensive exam in the three clinical programs is a standardized written examination.
-The comprehensive examination in the academic specialization is a written examination constructed by three or more faculty to represent the student’s individualized degree plan.
+The comprehensive examination in the Non-Clinical Professional Studies is a written examination constructed by three or more faculty to represent the student’s individualized degree plan.
 The policies and procedures for the administration and scoring of the comprehensive examination for each specialization are available through the Director of the Graduate Counseling Program.
 The comprehensive exam may only be retaken once.
 If the examination is failed a second time, the student will no longer be eligible to receive a Master of Arts degree with a major in Counseling from UMHB.